joarleymoraes/joarleymoraes.github.io/about.md

 ### SIDE PROJECTS

 I'm now working on a few different projects on my spare time.
 [99Serverless](http://99serverless.com/) is a blog about all things serverless.
 [NameLabs](http://namelabs.strikingly.com/) helps founders to select the best domain, company or product name.
-[Tapdiem](http://namelabs.strikingly.com/) is mobile app publishing company, focused on games.
+[Tapdiem](http://tapdiem.com/) is mobile app publishing company, focused on games.
 [AppDealsToday](https://twitter.com/appdeals2day) helps users to find the best daily deals and apps gone FREE.

-### CONTACT

-`joarleymoraes` at `gmail` (then you know `.com`)

-Or use social media in the footer below.